Bureau of Land Management, California.

 The landscape is a combination of semi-arid canyon and upland forests of pine and fir.
 Most of the trail traverses the Susan River Canyon with beautiful views of the surrounding mountains and reminders of the railroad and logging days of the past.
 The remarkable autumn colors and scenery along the Bizz Johnson Trail earned it one of eight feature spots on the Rails-To-Trails Conservancy's 1997 "Fall Foliage on the Web" rail-trails guide.

 There are no fees required.
+Please pack out what you pack in along the trail.
 Recreation opportunities include: Hiking, Mountain biking, Horseback riding (for those who own or bring their own), Fishing, Swimming, Cross-country skiing, Snowmobile riding (west of Devils Corral only), Wildflower viewing, Wildlife viewing, Bird watching and Dog walking

 To protect natural resources and provide a safe recreation experience for all, certain regulations are in effect along the trail.
 Please obey posted signs and share the trails